minhtran241/dynamodb-go-crud/README.md

 The Product struct is used to perform the following CRUD operations:

--   Create:
+-   Create
     -   Endpoint: `/product`
     -   Request: `POST` request
     -   Input: Client passes in the new object's properties via JSON body
     -   Output: A new object is created in the database
--   ListOne:
+-   ListOne
     -   Endpoint: `/product/{ID}`
     -   Request: `GET` request
     -   Input: Client passes in the name object to be retrieved via endpoint field
     -   Output: All the fields of the object are outputted to the console
--   ListAll:
+-   ListAll
     -   Endpoint: `/product`
     -   Request: `GET` request
     -   Input: None
     -   Output: All the objects are outputted to the console
--   Delete:
+-   Delete
     -   Endpoint: `/product/{ID}`
     -   Request: `GET` request
     -   Input: Client passes in the name of the object to be deleted via endpoint field
     -   Output: Object is deleted from the database
--   Update:
+-   Update
     -   Endpoint: `/product/{ID}`
     -   Request: `PUT` request
     -   Input: Client passes in the new object's properties via JSON body and the name of the object to be edited via JSON body